Miss Earth 2007

-Miss Earth 2007, the 7th edition of the Miss Earth pageant, was held on November 12, 2007 at the University of the Philippines Theater, inside the campus of the University of the Philippines Diliman in Quezon City, Philippines.
-30 delegates also visited Nha Trang, Vietnam.
+Miss Earth 2007, the seventh edition of the Miss Earth pageant, was held on November 12, 2007 at the University of the Philippines Theater, on campus of the University of the Philippines Diliman in Quezon City, Philippines.
 88 delegates competed for the title, making 2007 the largest edition of delegates for Miss Earth.
-The pageant was hosted by MTV Asia VJ Greg Uttsada Panichkul, Priscilla Meirelles and Ginger Conejero.
+The pageant was hosted by MTV Asia VJ Utt Panichkul, Priscilla Meirelles and Ginger Conejero.
 Hil Hernández from Chile crowned her successor Jessica Trisko from Canada the end of the event.

-Pooja Chitgopekar from India won her second consecutive Miss Air title (first runner-up).
-Silvana Santaella from Venezuela was proclaimed Miss Water (second runner-up).
-She also won two special awards: Best in Swimsuit and Best in Long Gown. Ángela Gómez from Spain finished fourth as Miss Fire (third runner-up).
+Pooja Chitgopekar from India won her second consecutive Miss Air title.
+Silvana Santaella from Venezuela was announced as Miss Water.
+She also won two special awards: Best in Swimsuit and Best in Long Gown. Ángela Gómez from Spain finished fourth as Miss Fire.
 Bokang Montjane from South Africa made the top 16 semi-finalist and received the Beauty for a Cause award.
-Montjane became the second winner of this award, after Vida Samadzai from Afghanistan won the first Beauty For a Cause award in 2003.